MaxValue/Bookmarks-Patcher/README.md

 ### Roadmap
 Things I already plan to implement, but didn't have yet:
-- [] Better visual design: Show exactly what changes will be made using examples
-- [] Turn https on or off for each site
+- [] Above: Turn all patched sites' links into https.
-- [] Select sites which should be patched
+- [] Above: Patch all.
+- [] If the user selects a file it will be automatically read.
+- [] Infos: name, type, size, last changed.
+- [] user can patch multiple times.

 ## Authors